HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 )
 }}

-These tests can be challenging for everyone, especially for those with low vision or reading disabilities, and may become problematic under future WCAG guidelines.
+These tests can be challenging for everyone, especially for those with low vision or reading disabilities.
 The W3C has suggested alternatives to visual CAPTCHAs, which are worth exploring.

 ## Media on the web

 Accessibility of media is crucial.
 People with disabilities need alternative methods to understand and interact with media content.
-For example, blind users require audio descriptions for images or videos, while those who are deaf or hard of hearing  need captions.
+For example, blind users require audio descriptions for images or videos, while those who are deaf or hard of hearing need sign language or captions.

-Transcripts are needed for audio only and video only.
-Non-text content such as images need equivalent alternatives or if it is just decorative it needs to be semantically marked as such.
+Transcripts are needed for audio only and video only content.
+Non-text content such as images need equivalent alternatives or if they are just decorative they need to be semantically marked as such.

 A media player is often embedded in the page to allow a user to play the audio or video content directly inline.
 If this is the case, it is important that an accessible player, such as the open source <a hreflang="en" href="https://ableplayer.github.io/ableplayer/">Able Player</a>, is used.

 ## Images

 Images can have an `alt` attribute that provides a text description for screen readers.
-69% (up from 59% in 2022) of images passed the Google Lighthouse <a hreflang="en" href="https://dequeuniversity.com/rules/axe/4.7/image-alt">audit for images with alt text</a>.
+69% of images passed the Google Lighthouse <a hreflang="en" href="https://dequeuniversity.com/rules/axe/4.7/image-alt">audit for images with alt text</a> (up from 59% in 2022).
 Which is a notable increase, especially because the number only increased about 1% from 2021 to 2022.

 {{ figure_markup(
   caption="Pass the Lighthouse audit for images with alt text.",